The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 Tommy Lynn Sells

-Tommy Lynn Sells was only convicted of one murder, but authorities believe that he's responsible for another 21 homicides.
-The perpetually homeless Sells hitchhiked back and forth across the United States throughout the 1980s and '90s, killing those who were unfortunate enough to cross his path.
+Tommy Lynn Sells was only convicted of one murder, but authorities believe that he's responsible for over 20 additional murders.
+The perpetually homeless Sells hitchhiked back and forth across the United States throughout the 1980s and 1990s, killing those who were unfortunate enough to cross his path.
 He was apprehended when one of his victims managed to escape and describe him to police.
-He was executed by lethal injection at Texas State Penitentiary in Huntsville, Texas in 2014.Texas Department of Corrections/Wikimedia Commons
+He was executed by lethal injection at Texas State Penitentiary in 2014.Texas Department of Corrections/Wikimedia Commons

 33 of 34